 - Support Groups & Stacks

 Check Out ActiveDock ($19.99, free demo)

-HyperDock is not technically a dock replacement, but it does magic.
-It brings many features that you haven’t seen in the traditional dock.
+HyperDock brings many features that you haven’t seen in the traditional dock.
 In effect, you’re using a different type of dock on the Mac.
-One thing we loved about HyperDock is that it’s tightly integrated with your Mac.
+One thing that I loved about HyperDock is that it’s tightly integrated with your Mac.
 There is no need to worry about glitches even in macOS Mojave.